RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analysis of network hardening/readme.md

 The organization has a strong network hardening practice that can be performed consistently to prevent attacks and breaches in the future.

+You will find the full Risk Assessment Report, included under **my portfolio folder** in the **Security-risk-assessment-report** file.